Behind The Scenes

 TV IS HOTTER THAN EVER

 You might also be thinking, “Is this the right move, what with all the social media ad options out there?”
-While yes, video ads on YouTube, Facebook and Instagram are hot and can help you gain traction, rest assured that TV commercials and TV commercial production have never lost their fire in the wake of these new mediums.
+While yes, video ads on YouTube, Facebook and Instagram are hot and can help you gain traction, rest assured that TV commercials and commercial video production have never lost their fire in the wake of these new mediums.
 Even with internet and social media advertising growing massively, TV is still the giant gorilla that can show King Kong-like strength if done well.
 Plus, certain TV ad formats offer clear advantages, such as restrictions on skipping through or fast-forwarding.
 With a clever or inspiring concept, great execution and a smart media buy, your next TV commercial can help you move the dial closer to your marketing goals.

 A few numbers that prove TV advertising still packs a punch, care of CMO by Adobe1: